cmhl93/book-summaries/becoming-a-better-programmer/part1/part1summary.md

 ### When to Run Tests

+  * All tests should run on your build server as part of a continuous integration toolchain.
+  *

 > **Key:**  Encourage tests to be run early and often.
 Bake them into your build process

 > **Key:**  Good development tests do not replace thorough QA testing

 ### What to Test

+  * Your tests must, naturally, test thatt each code unit behaves as required, returning accurate results.
+  * You may want to consider the coverage of your production code that the test cases execute.

 ### Good Tests

 > **Key:**  Bad tests can be a liability.
 They can impede effective development

+  * These are the characteristics of a good test:
+    * Short, clear name
+    * Maintainable
+    * Runs quickly
+    * Up-to-date
+  * These are some common descriptions of badly constructed tests:
+    * Tests that sometimes run, sometimes fail
+    * Tests that look awful and are hard to read or modify
+    * Tests that are too large

 ### What does a Test Look Like?

+  1. Arrange: we prepare the input
+  1. Act:  we perform the operation
+  1. Asset:  we validate the results of that operation

 ####  Test Names

+  * Focused tests have very clear names that read as simple sentences.

 ### The Structure of Tests

+  * Do not duplicate tests: it adds effort, confusion, and maintenance cost.
+  * A common mistake is to see a class with five methods, and think that you need five tests, one to exercise each method.

 ####  Maintain the Tests